Xuehao-Gao/GUESS/README.md

 ```

 ### 3. Datasets
-For convenience, you can download the datasets we processed directly.
+For convenience, you can directly download the datasets we processed and put them into `./datasets/`.
 Please cite their oroginal papers if you use these datasets.

 | Datasets  |                                           Google Cloud                                            |